 What is an Event of Default?

-Has the meaning given to that expression in Section M8.1 (Event of Default), which sets out that an “Event of Default” shall have occurred in respect of any Party other than the DCC (“the Defaulting Party”) if one or more of the situations set out in Section M8.1 (a) – (i) occurs in respect of the Defaulting Party.
+Set out in Section M8.1 (Event of Default), an “Event of Default” shall have occurred in respect of any Party other than the DCC (“the Defaulting Party”) if one or more of the situations set out in Section M8.1 (a) – (i) occurs in respect of the Defaulting Party.
 Further detail on the Event of Default process is available within the Event of Default Guidance.

 SEC Appeals Route Table

 SECAS has compiled a SEC Appeals Route Table, which captures and outlines the SEC Sections and specific SEC clauses that can be appealed, who can appeal it and who they can raise the appeal to, including any possible further escalation routes.
 This table will be reviewed and kept up-to-date in line with future designations of the Code, and can be found at the bottom of this webpage.

 Appeal, Dispute, Referral or Event of Default Notification Form